panda1920/twitterImageDL/README.md

 No more repetitive right click-and-save!
 Intended to be used on Windows system.

-## TODO
+## Features
-- Brush up GUI
-- Add functionality to create/delete task scheduler entry
-- Adapt to new twitter APIv2.0
-- Create executable for other systems (maybe)
+- Automates download of images/videos/gifs based on a list of users
+- Simple GUI which requires no knowledge of python/programming to use

 ## Obtaining the app
 You may either (a) download the executable or (b) build the app yourself.